kartikeya1234/kartikeyachitranshi.github.io/index.md

 author_profile: true
 ---

-I am a former graduate researcher at TU Berlin and Zuse Institute Berlin, investigating the robustness of vision-language foundation models against adversarial attacks and spurious correlations.
-My work focuses on developing counterfactual and adversarial training methodologies to improve the reliability of multi-modal AI systems in safety-critical applications.
+I am a recent MSc graduate from Technische Universität Berlin and former researcher at Zuse Institute Berlin, where I investigated the robustness of multi-modal foundation models against adversarial attacks and spurious correlations.